-Mainz Biomed Establishes Physician-Led Laboratory Expanding Service Offering For Privately Insured Patients In Germany
+MAINZ BIOMED ESTABLISHES PHYSICIAN-LED LABORATORY EXPANDING SERVICE OFFERING FOR PRIVATELY INSURED PATIENTS IN GERMANY

-(MENAFN- GlobeNewsWire - Nasdaq) Company opens own physician-led laboratory, 'European Oncology Lab' (EOL), thereby offering ColoAlert® as a laboratory medical service directly to physicians and patients
+Company opens own physician-led laboratory, 'European Oncology Lab' (EOL), thereby offering ColoAlert® as a laboratory medical service directly to physicians and patients.

-BERKELEY, Calif. and MAINZ, Germany, Feb.
-06, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – February 6, 2024 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a leader in molecular genetics diagnostic solutions for early cancer detection, announces the opening of the 'European Oncology Lab' (EOL).
 The physician-led facility represents an expansion of the Company's collaboration with Laboratory Dr. Buhlmann with a shared location in Saarland, Germany.

 Via the EOL, medical professionals or patients can now order ColoAlert® directly with Mainz Biomed as a laboratory medical service, meeting a crucial requirement to invoice private health insurance companies.
 This advancement makes it more convenient for approximately 8.7 million individuals, or 10.5% of Germany's population are covered by private health insurance (PHI) as estimated by the Association of Substitute Health Insurance Funds in 2022.